APSA Undergraduate Mentorship Program

 Increase opportunities to learn about physician-scientists programs and impact student recruitment into MD/PhD programs.

-Undergraduate students, as well as post-baccalaureate students, who are interested in careers as physician-scientists may apply.
+Undergraduate students, as well as post-baccalaureate students and those taking non-traditional pathways, who are interested in careers as physician-scientists may apply.

 Time commitment: 2 hrs. each month, for 6 months.